Mobile Application Security: The Ultimate Checklist

 #3: Insufficient Transport Layer Protection (TLS)

 This can expose a user’s confidential information, leading to account or identity theft, site exposure, phishing, or man-in-the-middle attacks.
-Your business could be subject to privacy violation, fraud, and reputational damage when this occurs.
+Your business could be subject to privacy violations, fraud, and reputational damage when this occurs.

 How Mobile App Security Works

-Although users are the primary suspect of cyber crimes, they are not the only ones who are greatly affected by such acts.
+Although users are the primary suspect of cyber crimes, they are not the only ones greatly affected by such acts.
 Numerous companies and organizations suffered tremendous damage from cyber attacks that led to data leaks, infrastructure exposure, scams, and issues with regulations and guidelines.

-- Prevent Leakage of Sensitive Information
+Prevent Leakage of Sensitive Information

 According to Verizon’s 2022 Data Breach Investigations Report, approximately 5,000 security incidents were confirmed data breaches among the 23,000+ analyzed security incidents in the US.
 Moreover, the year-after-year ransomware attacks increased by 13%.
 This is a large jump in comparison to the past five years combined.

-- Safeguard Company Software Infrastructure
+Safeguard Company Software Infrastructure on Mobile Devices

 Infrastructure exposure could become an immense threat to your company as hackers and other external threats can use this information to manipulate and threaten data storage and server-level security.

-- Prevent Phishing or Scamming Crimes
+Prevent Phishing or Scamming Crimes

-- Compliance with Data Regulations and Guidelines
+Compliance with Data Regulations and Guidelines

 The Different Types of Mobile Security